shpml/fundamentals/03_chapter/02_lessontemp.md

 # Styling with Text Treatment

-As you learn to style your website, you'll want to get more creative with the types of fonts you use as well as font size and much more!
-You'll also want to start aligning your text in your website to suit your needs!
-Let's explore how to do so!
+As you learn to style your website, you'll want to get more creative with the types of fonts, as well as font size, style, and more.
+You'll also want to start aligning the text to suit your needs.
+Let's explore how to that!

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/mpderhu818?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>